PurpleI2P/i2pd_docs_en/docs/user-guide/FAQ.md

 i2pd can be used to organize anonymous network layer for any of your applications.

-You can run websites, create public and private chat chatrooms, use instant messaging and E-Mail, share files -- do everything with strong privacy and security layer.
+You can run websites, create public and private chatrooms, use instant messaging and E-Mail, share files -- do everything with strong privacy and security layer.